crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

 * `from` - proof author
 * `package` - reviewed package
 * `review` - review details
-  * `digest` - recursive hash of the whole package content at the time of the review
+  * `digest` - recursive digest of the whole project content
   * `thoroughness` - time and effort spent on the review
     * `high` - long, deep, focused review - possibly as a part of a formal security review; "hour or more per file"